• Home

 Learning Discernment

-In chaotic environments, not everything that feels urgent is signal.
+In chaotic environments, not everything that feels urgent is a signal.
 This pillar develops the practice of separating what is worth tracking from what is noise — and pausing conclusions long enough to act from evidence rather than anxiety.

 Learning Neutrality